chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Demonstrations/MB1046/readme.txt

       than the peripheral interrupt.
 Otherwise the caller ISR process will be blocked.
       To change the SysTick interrupt priority you have to use HAL_NVIC_SetPriority() function.

-@note The application need to ensure that the SysTick time base is always set to 1 millisecond
+@note The application needs to ensure that the SysTick time base is always set to 1 millisecond
       to have correct HAL operation.

 @par Hardware and Software environment

   - This demonstration runs on STM32F429xx device.

-  - This example has been tested with STM32429I-EVAL RevB evaluation board and can be easily tailored to any other supported device and development board.
+  - This demonstration has been tested with STM32429I-EVAL RevB evaluation board and can be easily tailored to any other supported device and development board.

 @par How to use it ?